-- Florida: Online application to the DOR by the company.
-Payment is based on type of tax redirected: income tax the corporation's tax return filing deadline, including timely filed extensions1; insurance premium tax no later than the due date of your insurance premium tax return, March 1; alcoholic beverage tax June 30; commercial lease tax June 30; direct pay sales and use tax June 30; oil and/or gas production tax June 30. - Georgia: AAA must apply to the DOR on the company's behalf and payment to be made within 60 days of approval. - Nevada: AAA must apply to the Nevada Department of Taxation on the company's behalf and payment to be made within 30 days of approval.
+- Arizona: AAA must apply to the DOR on the company's behalf and payment to be made within 20 days of approval. - Florida: Online application to the DOR by the company.
+Payment is based on type of tax redirected: income tax the corporation's tax return filing deadline, including timely filed extensions1; insurance premium tax - no later than the due date of your insurance premium tax return, March 1; alcoholic beverage tax - June 30; direct pay sales and use tax - June 30; oil and/or gas production tax - June 30.